 When enabled, cluster circles display with a greater diameter when more markers are present.
 Additionally, if you have additional data in the map, you'll see the frequency of the data within the current field as a pie chart in your cluster.

-In the map above of NASCAR's fatal crashes, the events are naturally situated around popular circuits where races take place.
+In this map of NASCAR's fatal crashes, the events are naturally situated around popular circuits where races take place.
 The pie chart beneath the clusters refer to the year ranges below.
 Change the field in the lower left and the data in each cluster's chart will also update, though the count of events within the cluster remain the same.

 View NASCAR Fatal Crashes in a full screen map